RemiBERNHARD/Luring_Adversarial/README.md

 * models/MNIST_ce.h5 is the model corresponding to the C_E architecture.
 * models/MNIST_luring.h5 is the model corresponding to the Luring architecture.

-Unzip the "models_p.zip" file to get the "models_p" repository.
 The "models_p" repository contains the components prepended to the base classifier for the datasets MNIST, SVHN and CIFAR10.
 As an example, on MNIST: